-A Pro plan perfectly balances cost-effectiveness with the control needed to ensure that you stay on top of your SEO game.
-Not only can you manage upto 5 domains with Grow Flow (with more available as purchasable add-ons), but you’ll also be able to create 30 custom articles per month, and optimize 60 pages already uploaded to your site!
+An Advanced plan perfectly balances cost-effectiveness with the control needed to ensure that you stay on top of your SEO game.
+Not only can you conduct keyword research, but you’ll also be able to create 300 articles per year, and optimize pages already uploaded to your site!

-If you want higher limits, consider a Business plan.
-Manage up to 10 domains with Grow Flow (plus add-ons), create 70 custom articles and optimize 140 published pages per month!
+If you want higher limits, consider a Max plan.
+Manage your domain with Grow Flow (plus add-ons), create 600 articles per year and optimize 100 published pages per month!

 Surfer for Freelancers

 The hardest part about being a freelancer is simply that you need clients, and not all clients are in the same sector that matches your area of expertise.
 But also, you need to keep up the demand and turn out content that meets your client’s expectations.

 Surfer is a tool that allows you to measure, using data, the rankability of a piece of content which gives the writer peace of mind.
 Our AI writing tools such as the Outline Builder, and the Brief tool allow writers to streamline certain essential elements of the writing process without sacrificing quality.